 What is a Bandha?

-- Ida Nadi – This is the “lunar” energy channel associated with feminine qualities.
+- Ida Nadi: This is the “lunar” energy channel associated with feminine qualities.
 It is located to the left of the spine and has a cooling and soothing effect.

-- Pingala Nadi – This is the “solar” energy channel associated with masculine qualities.
+- Pingala Nadi: This is the “solar” energy channel associated with masculine qualities.
 It is located to the right of the spine and has a stimulating effect.

 Then, this energy is forced upward through a process of sublimation.
-Because our state of mind is linked to the flow of energy within, the expansion of prana leads to a rise of consciousness – liberating the practitioner from their limited dual state toward a state of oneness.
+Because our state of mind depends on the flow of energy within, the expansion of prana leads to a rise of consciousness.
+This can liberate the practitioner from their limited dual state toward a state of oneness.

 If you want to consciously control, shape, and expand your internal energy, you need to master the practice of bandhas.
 There are three major bandhas in the Hatha Yoga tradition.
-They are called Jalandhara Bandha (throat lock), Uddiyana Bandha (abdominal lock), and Mula Bandha (rot lock).
+They are Jalandhara Bandha (throat lock), Uddiyana Bandha (abdominal lock), and Mula Bandha (root lock).
 Combined, they form Maha Bandha, the great lock.